SaveTubaTeam/curriculumToFirebase/README.md

 npm run dev
 ```

 ## 1. curriculumToJSON
 Google OAuth w/ popup signin to run the Google Workspaces API.
-For the purpose of exporting SaveTuba's curriculum documents into JSON. :shipit:
+For the purpose of exporting SaveTuba's Google Doc curriculum documents into JSON. :shipit:

 > [!NOTE]
 > Use your **Lehigh email address** to signin.